maxime-agusti/untangling-gpu-power/README.md

 ## 5\.
 User Guide: Generating the Figures

 The scripts to generate each figure are located in the `src/` directory.
-Each script corresponds to one or more figures in the paper.
+Each script will output a pdf file into `figures/` directory.

 For example, to generate **Figure 2** from the paper: